Quick start

 Set a password for the scamp user.
 You can use both SSH key and password.

-Step 6: Connect to Your VM
+Step 6: connect to your VM

 Your VM is ready!
 Here's how to connect.

-Find Your VM's IP Address
+Find your VM's IP address

 - Go to Virtual Machines